Skip to content

 except LifxError:

-pass # Connection not closed!
+pass # Connection not properly managed!

 finally:

-await light.disconnect()
+await light.connection.close()

-Log Exceptions for Debugging¶
+Log Exceptions for Debugging

 import logging